obendidi/Tracking-with-darkflow/README.md

     YOLO with track Flag set to True (deep_sort) : 14 fps

-    YOLO with track and background subtraction Flags set to Ture : 10.5 fps
+    YOLO with track and background subtraction Flags set to True : 10.5 fps

 Tests done on (1024, 1280, 3) resolution video on Nvidia GTX 1080